Calebh101/force-semicolon/README.md

 ## Comments

-To ignore a line: Simply insert this comment above the line, like so:
+To ignore a statement: Simply insert this comment above the line, like so:

 ```javascript
 // force-semicolon: ignore
 function("function without a semicolon")
 ```

-This will ignore the line directly below the comment.
+This will ignore the statement directly below the comment.

 To ignore a file: Simply insert this comment anywhere in the file, like so: